UrmiPatel-002772667/React-Projects/README.md

   - Once assigned, their values cannot be changed.
   - Example: `const PI = 3.14;` // PI cannot be reassigned

+## Promises
+- Promises are a way to handle asynchronous operations in JavaScript.
+They represent a value that may be available now, in the future, or never.
+A promise has three states:
+  - **Pending**: The initial state, neither fulfilled nor rejected.
+  - **Fulfilled**: The operation completed successfully.
+  - **Rejected**: The operation failed.

+## Async/Await
+- Async/Await is syntactic sugar built on top of promises, introduced in ES8 (ECMAScript 2017).
+It allows you to write asynchronous code in a synchronous style, making it more readable and easier to understand.
+  - **Async Functions**: An async function is a function that returns a promise.
+It is declared using the async keyword.
+  - **Await Keyword**: The await keyword can only be used inside an async function.
+It makes the function pause the execution until the promise is resolved.

 # What is ReactJS?
 - **React** is a JavaScript library designed for building user interfaces (UI).
 It allows developers to create complex UIs from small, isolated pieces of code called components.
 - **UI Composition**: UIs in React are built from small units like buttons, text, and images.
 React enables these units to be combined into reusable, nestable components, making development more efficient and organized.